robovm/robovm-docs/en/tutorials/cross-platform/cross-platform.md

 ## Project Setup

+Open up RoboVM Studio (or IntelliJ) and choose "Start New Project...".

-Start a new project, and under the RoboVM section choose the Cross Platform template.
+Under the RoboVM section choose the Cross Platform template.
 Fill in the details for your project in the next two steps as normal, and finally click the Finish button.

 ![images/cross-platform-wizard.png](images/cross-platform-wizard.png)